puppetlabs/ezbake/README.md

 the [Puppet Server](https://github.com/puppetlabs/puppet-server) example below.
-The `:name` replacement is necessary to avoid name collision when an ezbake project also consists of clojure code that defines its own TK services and the resulting package name is does not match the Maven artifact name.
+The `:name` replacement is necessary to avoid name collision when an ezbake project also consists of clojure code that defines its own TK services and the Maven artifact name does not match the desired package name.

 ```clojure
 {:profiles {